Training Manual

 Walkthrough

-[Screenshot: A Product Detail screen showing the full layout — image gallery on the left, product information on the right]
+[Screenshot: A product detail page showing the image gallery on the left, the product description panel on the right, and the related products section below]

 Try It Yourself